Advertisement

 • Homeless households or rough sleepers moving into independent accommodation

-• The applicant is able to get help privately, either from their own money, savings or resources, or where family or friends are able to assist them
+• The applicant is able to get help privately, either from their own income, savings or resources, or where family or friends are able to assist them

 • DWP Hardship Payment